 This group typically has authority over many key directories.
 The name of the account with group ID 0 varies across operating systems: group root, group wheel or group system.
-On Mac OS X, group admin (group ID 80) has authority over the root directory.

-· Groups bin and sys (when present)
+• Groups bin and sys (when present)

 These groups typically administer system files and directories that do not belong to group root.